seamusabshere/seamusabshere.github.com/_posts/2013-09-25-super-easy-way-to-dump-hstore-to-csv.md

 ---
 {% include JB/setup %}

+_WARNING: This post is ancient and probably wrong._

 As of today, neither [pgAdmin](http://www.pgadmin.org/) nor [PG Commander](http://eggerapps.at/pgcommander/) display [hstore](http://www.postgresql.org/docs/9.1/static/hstore.html) data nicely.
 Here's a 5-line Ruby script to stick in `~/bin/hscv` that dumps a hstore column to a CSV:

 {% highlight ruby %}